×

 The first thing to consider is if you plan to move out of your state.
 Also, if you update your license out-of-state, make sure you do it from your current residence.
 Then, you may finish off your request and registration process.
 Nevertheless, updating your driver’s license to your current condition may take between 10 days to two months.

-Steps to update driver’s license
+Steps to update a driver’s license

 Here are the steps in detail you usually need to follow to update your driver’s license easily.

-Cross check at the DMV website
+Cross-check at the DMV website

 The DMV website chiefly helps you with all the details you need to modify your driver’s license.
 Therefore, double-check the requirements, time limit, and rules before you update your license.
 Also, look for prerequisites like forms or applications you must fill in advance.